This is a website written by two Catholic converts from the New Age movement.

-However, unpacking this curious treatment is far beyond the scope of our present post.
-(We have dealt with it a little bit further in a series of posts on Valentin Tomberg starting here) (UPDATE 2017: I also go extensively into Tomberg and his thinking in my just-released book from Angelico Press Cor Jesu Sacratissimum: From Secularism and the New Age to Christendom Renewed.)
+However, unpacking this curious treatment goes far beyond the scope of our present post.
+(We have dealt with it a little bit further in a series of posts on Valentin Tomberg starting here).
+(UPDATE 2017: I also go extensively into Tomberg and his thinking in my just-released book from Angelico Press Cor Jesu Sacratissimum: From Secularism and the New Age to Christendom Renewed.)

 Rather, our main purpose today is to reflect on the attitude towards Meditations on the Tarot emanating from the Vatican.

 This is an important issue for us at this website.
 Because I have taken the apparently odd position (again in that same Tomberg series starting here) that Meditations on the Tarot, despite its highly problematic nature for Catholics, forms an important defense of the Faith in our troubled age.